 If you haven’t worked for at least 40 quarters in the U.S., you will have to pay a premium for Part A coverage.
-You can buy into Part A, but premiums could be around $400 per month.
+You can buy into Part A, but premiums are around $499 per month in 2022.1

 Medicare Part B Premiums (for Medical Insurance)